obsidianart/gallery/README.md

 - Check file headers instead of mime type: I remember a bug on a browser from 4 years ago using mime type, more testing is required (I think the problem was when uploading from a Samsung Android phone but I can't test it)
 - Directly upload on mobile: for mobile screen evaluate the possibility to not having drag & drop
 - Evaluate pagination: Is pagination needed? how many files can be there?
+- Discuss why the design uses "kb" and not "kB" or "KB"
+- Evaluate websocket or document auto refresh
+- Evaluate converting KB to MB or GB when the size grows
+- Evaluate expressing numbers in the user locale

 ## Libraries
 I'm going to discuss only frotend libraries